parthdholakiya/Twitter_hate_project/README.md

 Twitter is the biggest platform where anybody and everybody can have their views heard.
 Some of these voices spread hate and negativity.
 Twitter is wary of its platform being used as a medium  to spread hate.

-You are a data scientist at Twitter, and you will help Twitter in identifying the tweets with hate speech and removing them from the platform.
+help Twitter in identifying the tweets with hate speech and removing them from the platform.
 You will use NLP techniques, perform specific cleanup for tweets data, and make a robust model.

 Domain: Social Media

 Analysis to be done: Clean up tweets and build a classification model by using NLP techniques, cleanup specific for tweets data, regularization and hyperparameter tuning using stratified k-fold and cross validation to get the best model.

-Content:

-id: identifier number of the tweet

-Label: 0 (non-hate) /1 (hate)

-Tweet: the text in the tweet

-Tasks:

-1, Load the tweets file using read_csv function from Pandas package.

-2, Get the tweets into a list for easy text cleanup and manipulation.

-To cleanup:
+after performing necessary data cleaning like---

 --- Normalize the casing.